 Honors Requirement (NURS 4203-H).
 The Honors student will complete a small test of change plan initiated in NURS 3000-H. Additional elements such as identification of stakeholders, driving and restraining forces, and a cost/benefit analysis will be included, along with findings, and conclusions.
 Students will be required to share their research-based findings through both written and oral means.
 (Prerequisite: NURS 3700-H and permission of the instructor)

-Date of Origin: 2/19 Reviewed: 8/19, 8/20
+Reviewed: 8/19, 8/20, 8/21

 BSN COURSE GRADING SCALE

 The following grading scale is used in all nursing courses that constitute the BSN program.